BradHutchings/Mmojo-Server/deploy/macOS/README.md

 ---
 ### Deploy Mmojo Server
 Here are the deployment steps:
 - [01.
-Prerequisites](01-Prerequisites.md) - What you need to deploy Mmojo Server on mac OS.
+Prerequisites](01-Prerequisites.md) - What you need to deploy Mmojo Server on macOS.
 - [02.
 Prepare mmojo Account](02-Prepare-mmojo-Account.md) - Create a mmojo user account for Mmojo Server.
 - [03.
 Mount Mmojo Share](03-Mount-Mmojo-Share.md) - If you have a Mmojo Share, mount it.
 - [04.
 Download Models](04-Download-Models.md) - Download models for use with Mmojo Server from Hugging Face, or copy from your Mmojo Share.